 - Meanwhile, in a bowl, mix cooked chicken with ¼ cup (or 4 tablespoons) of buffalo hot sauce, carrot, celery, green onion, dried dill and crushed red pepper flakes.

 - Distribute half of the cheddar cheese (1.5 cups or 6 ounces) among one half of each tortilla, distribute cheese (about ¼ cup per tortilla).

 - Sprinkle a little celery salt on top of cheese (if using) and drizzle remaining 2 tablespoons of buffalo hot sauce amongst each tortilla (about 1 teaspoon per quesadilla).

 - To cook quesadillas, heat 2 teaspoons of olive oil or vegetable oil in large non-stick frying pan over medium-low heat on the stovetop.
-Gently swirl the oil around the pan so you get a good coverage.
-Note: Cook the quesadillas in batches, two quesadillas at a time, adding more oil to the pan between batches.
+Gently swirl the oil around the pan so you get good coverage.
+Note: Cook the quesadillas in batches, two quesadillas at a time, adding more oil to the pan between batches as necessary.